|

 A variation on increasing damage that avoids

-the kind of collateral effects I mention
+many of the kinds of side effects I mention

 above is, if using Hit Locations, to increase